Uros-Petkovic/Uros-Petkovic/README.md

 - 👋 Hi, I’m @Uros-Petkovic
 - 👀 I’m interested in Machine Learning, Data Science and Computer Vision.
-- 🌱 I’m currently learning some new skills which can help me to improve my knowledge and experince in beloved areas.
 - 💞️ I’m looking for new job role in ML, DS or CV.
 - 📫 How to reach me? mail: puros1997@gmail.com